codeconscious/codeconscious.github.io/_posts/2024-01-13-listing-page-header-text.md

 When I find particularly notable articles online, I like to log them in my personal note collection, which I organize with [Obsidian](https://obsidian.md/).

-To help with this, I recently wrote the following JavaScript snippet to list up the text of pages' header tags in my browser's inspector:
+To help with this, I recently wrote the following JavaScript bookmarklet to list up the text of pages' header tags in Firefox (and, hopefully, other browsers too):

 <script src="https://gist.github.com/codeconscious/0d7ac8ca0b1ee09c6ac81690897a683b.js"></script>

-This code creates a Markdown-friendly bulleted list, indenting more for each subheading level and also stripping out terminating colons (which, admittedly, are rare).
+This bookmarklet appends a Markdown-friendly bulleted list to the page, indenting more for each subheading level and also stripping out terminating colons (which, admittedly, are rare).

-Here's example output using [the article for which I decided to write this script](https://www.indiehackers.com/post/aim-fire-scan-the-80-20-of-executing-on-big-projects-571580cd0a):
+Here's example output using [the article for which I decided to write this bookmarklet](https://www.indiehackers.com/post/aim-fire-scan-the-80-20-of-executing-on-big-projects-571580cd0a):

 > - Aim, fire, scan: the 80/20 of executing on big projects
 >   - The Contract